dechowjack/ClusterComputingWorkshop/docs/_sources/about.md.txt

 This workshop provides a set of written guides, tutorials, and example scripts designed to introduce researchers to working effectively on a remote compute cluster.
 The materials were originally developed for the Pavelsky Global Hydrology Lab at UNC Chapel Hill, where new group members often needed a structured onboarding path for using the EMES **River** cluster.
 However, the content is broadly applicable to any Linux-based HPC system that uses Slurm.

 The workshop is aimed at researchers with a wide range of technical experience.
 Many sections assume no prior exposure to high-performance computing or remote Unix environments.
-The goal is to build confidence and practical skill—moving users from “I can run scripts on my laptop” to “I can reliably run jobs on a shared cluster.”

 ---

 ## What this workshop contains